The Virtual Currency Regulation Review: Japan

-With respect to point (e) above, a CAESP is required under the PSA Revisions to both manage the money of users separately from its own money, and to entrust users' money to a trust company or any other similar entity in accordance with the provisions of the relevant Cabinet Office Ordinance.
-In other words, a CAESP is required not only to manage the money of users in bank accounts separately from its own, but also to entrust such money to a trust company or trust bank, acting as trustee.
+With respect to point (e) above, a CAESP is required under the PSA both to manage the money of users separately from its own money and to entrust users' money to a trust company or any other similar entity in accordance with the provisions of the relevant Cabinet Office ordinance.
+In other words, a CAESP is required not only to manage the money of users in bank accounts separately from its own, but also to entrust the money to a trust company or trust bank, acting as trustee.

 In addition, a CAESP is required to manage the entrusted cryptoassets, in principle, by using a cold wallet that has never been and will never be connected at any time to the internet (totally offline wallet) or through other methods by taking technical safety management measures equivalent to a totally offline wallet.6 A CAESP may exceptionally manage cryptoassets through other methods, such as using multi-signature hot wallets, if these methods are necessary for ensuring users' convenience and smooth performance of cryptoasset exchange services.
 However, the yen equivalent of the entrusted cryptoassets managed by the other methods must not exceed 5 per cent of the yen equivalent of the total entrusted cryptoassets.

 As the mining of cryptoassets does not fall within the definition of CAESs, mining activities are not regulated under existing Japanese regulations.
 However, interests in mining schemes formulated as collective investment scheme interests or interests in cloud mining schemes may be deemed securities under the FIEA and could therefore be subject to its provisions.